collocations.org

 borderline

-After the exams, the teacher gave all borderline cases a spoken test.
+The teacher gave all borderline cases a spoken test.

-extreme | isolated, rare
+isolated, rare

 Except in a few rare cases, bee stings are not dangerous.

-VERB + CASE
+VERB + case

-highlight, illustrate, show
+illustrate, show

-CASE + VERB
+case + VERB

 arise, occur